 The Ministry of Agriculture in Manitoba, 1870-1970 by J. H. Ellis, Winnpeg: Manitoba Department of Agriculture, December 1970, pages 252-255.

 Demonstration Farm House, 44 Water Street, Killarney, Manitoba Historic Resources Branch.

-We thank Kim Langen, Eunice Buhler, and Monica Ball for providing additional information used here.
+We thank Kim Langen, Eunice Buhler, Monica Ball, and George Penner for providing additional information used here.

 This page was prepared by Gordon Goldsborough.